interactitsoftware/incta/packages/aarts-dynamodb/README.md

 The various copies of the most recent item's version are always maintained consistent with the original (v_0) item by employing per item transactions.
 Using thransactions on an item level, requires us to define a higher level unit of work, "procedure" - a procedure will be comprosed of multiple events for CRUD over items, and should be eventually consistent - ensured by the client application logic.
 Aarts-dynamodb will only take care of registering events comming from different procedures (will perform base aggregations)

-If we go back to that remark* above, about the joins and partitions: Yes on the main table, one can say there are no "rds joins" possible, because of the partitions structure etc. However, lets see what happens on the GSI level: When the client applications define their owns keys of interest (aka refkeys), `aarts-dynamodb` will ensure those keys are present in corresponding GSI fields (meta/smetadata or meta/nmetadata).
+If we go back to that remark* above, about the joins and partitions: Yes, on the main table, one can say there are no "rds joins" possible, because of the partitions structure etc. However, lets see what happens on the GSI level: When the client applications define their own keys of interest (aka refkeys), `aarts-dynamodb` will ensure those keys are present in corresponding GSI fields (meta/smetadata or meta/nmetadata).
 So, actually, "rds joins" __are implemented on a GSI level__.

+## From generic library to optimized for custom needs

+It is important to note the expensiveness of this library, in terms of dynamo RCUs and WCUs.
+The value of this library is that with 5 GSIs in total, one can define an entity, with up to 20 foreign keys.
+All this definitions are happening very easy, on the application level.
+However in order to achieve this, however, when inserting an entity, there will be +2 more WCU used for each FK defined (transactional write of the copied entity).
+Because of the easyness of defining and low time for development, this library is very useful for designing and testing different data models and identifying/optimizing query patterns needed for an application.
+However, once those are identified, one can replace the enourmous copying of items (consuming WCU/RCU), and instead of relying on the 5 generic GSI, define his own.
+Then, copying is not done via writing completley separate dynamo item, but only copying the item's identified keys into respective GSI keys

 ## Refkeys